LucasJMO/E6Plus/classes/Knight.md

 **Bastion of Defense**: All adjacent allies except the knight gain a +2 Dodge bonus to their AC and Reflex Saves.

 **Defensive Fighter**: A knight who chooses to fight defensively incurs only a -2 penalty on attack rolls.

+**Grounded**: A 2nd level knight gains +1d6 on any attack he makes during any turn in which he takes no movement action apart from a 5 foot step.

 **Energy Resistance**: A 3rd level knight may expend a swift action to grant herself Energy Resistance against any type of energy equal to her Shield Bonus (as with damage reduction, this bonus can only come from a physically held shield).
 This energy resistance lasts until she spends a Swift Action to choose another Energy type, or her Shield Bonus is reduced.